AltasPW/Overtaker/README.md

 **1.Fake score<br>**
 This can fake an i-Ready score.
 DOESN'T COUNT AS A PASSED LESSON ITS FAKE<br>
 **2.Lesson skipper<br>**
-this will actually skip a lesson for you and count it as whatever score you choose **3.Theme**<br>
+this will actually skip a lesson for you and count it as whatever score you choose<br>
+**3.Theme**<br>
 You can make your own background<br>
 # Overtaker (cool name ig)